RKelln/5-directions/public/writing/ppf.md

 ## _A New Kind of Science_
 ### Stephen Wolfram

-[Stephen Wolfram](https://en.wikipedia.org/wiki/Stephen_Wolfram) is a British-American computer scientist, physicist, and businessman who was the deigner of the [Mathematica](https://en.wikipedia.org/wiki/Mathematica) software.
+[Stephen Wolfram](https://en.wikipedia.org/wiki/Stephen_Wolfram) is a British-American computer scientist, physicist, and businessman who was the designer of the [Mathematica](https://en.wikipedia.org/wiki/Mathematica) software.
 His _A new Kind of Science_ book presented an empirical study of simple computational systems: cellular automata and argued they were needed to model and understand complexity in nature.

 For example, [Rule 110](https://en.wikipedia.org/wiki/Rule_110), is a pattern that is unpredictable, on the boundary of stability and chaos and proven to be a Turing machine.